lintonye/learnreact.design/_posts/2018-01-15-props-state-reexplained.md

   </div>
 {% endhighlight %}

-Vovla!
-(TODO) This House component looks fairly well-defined and the statuses of the door and the cat are now perfectly syncced up.
+Bravo!
+This House component looks fairly well-defined and the statuses of the door and the cat are now perfectly synced up.

 We also need to change the definition of Door and Cat a bit to use props instead of state: